 Following inpatient and/or outpatient care, many people choose to include various elements of aftercare in their program of long-term recovery, such as:

-- A 12-step support group like Narcotics Anonymous (or a non-12-step support group like Smart Recovery)
+- A 12-step support group such as Narcotics Anonymous or Smart Recovery

 - Individual therapy and/or family therapy sessions